tijko/Parrot/README.md

 ![ScreenShot](/screenshots/parrot_dfeet.img)

+The screenshot above shows an instance of Parrot on the d-feet (a dbus utility program).
+Once a Parrot watch is set on a directory, anytime a file in that directory is opened Parrot will make a backup of that file before any changes occur.
+That way if any mistakes are written to that file and saved, there will be a backup of the file before those changes took place.

 ####usage

 ####setup

-Edit the `parrot.h` header file with the path to the directory or file you wish to backup to.
+Edit the `parrot.h` header file with the path to the directory you wish to backup to.

 Be sure to include a trailing `/` on the pathname: